adidas/docs/python/aws_deployment/how_to_starter_pyramid.rst

 Create a local pyramid app
 --------------------------

 Obviously, this is an open-ended process.
-For the purposes of this How-To I''ll be using the pyramid starter project.
+For the purposes of this How-To I'll be using the pyramid starter project.
 Note that this uses the cookiecutter utility.

 Start by creating a directory for your project with your desired name.
-I prefer creating sub-folders under that directory for various flavors of the project, dev, prod, and test for example.
+I prefer creating sub-folders under that directory for various the different instances of the project, for example dev, prod, and test.
 I eventually use these for branches in a code versioning repository.

 In the desired folder create the project by using the following cookiecutter
 command: